Devin Townsend: Production style

 Townsend is synesthetic, experiencing musical notes as colors and shapes.
 Partly due to this, he simultaneously composes and mixes his music in what he describes as "all autopilot", practically without any deliberate application of music theory.
 As a self-proclaimed "fan of multitracking", Townsend has developed a trademark production style featuring an atmospheric, layered "wall of sound".
 Townsend has drawn critical praise for his productions, which "are always marked by a sense of adventure, intrigue, chaotic atmospherics and overall aural pyrotechnics", according to Mike G. of Metal Maniacs.
 Townsend mainly uses Pro Tools to produce his music, alongside other software suites such as Steinberg Cubase, Ableton Live, Logic Pro and Waves Audio plugins.
 Townsend's musical ideas and production style have drawn comparisons to Phil Spector and Frank Zappa.
 Townsend has carried out the mixing and mastering for most of his solo work himself.

-He has also mixed and remixed work for other artists such as Rammstein, August Burns Red and Misery Signals.
+Townsend has also mixed and remixed work for other artists such as Rammstein, August Burns Red, Pendulum and Misery Signals.
+In 2024 he co-produced the album II: Frailty by the Chinese progressive metal band OU.